 Bio

-Kathryn Greenhill is an author, presenter and facilitator who for the last twenty years has been helping others learn about new technologies and the future of libraries.
-She currently works as Associate Lecturer in Information Studies at Curtin University in Perth, Western Australia.
-You can connect with Kathryn at her blog, Librarians Matter.
+Kathryn Greenhill is an author, presenter and facilitator who spent over thirty years helping others learn about new technologies and the future of libraries, including thirteen years as a university lecturer.
+She currently works as Skills Development Lead (HASS & Indigenous) for the Australian Research Data Commons.
+You can connect with Kathryn at her blog, Librarian Smatter.

 around 100 WORDS